datopian/datahub/site/content/docs/examples/github-backed-catalog.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdatopian%2Fportaljs%2Ftree%2Fmain%2Fexamples%2Fgithub-backed-catalog)

-By clicking on this button, you will be redirected to a page which will allows you to clone the example into your own GitHub/GitLab/BitBucket account and automatically deploy it.
+By clicking on this button, you will be redirected to a page which will allow you to clone the example into your own GitHub/GitLab/BitBucket account and automatically deploy it.

 ### GitHub token